aerostack2/aerostack2.github.io/docs/_00_getting_started/source_install.rst

 -------------------

 For using and installing Aerostack2, your ROS 2 environment must be settled up.
-If ROS 2 is installed using debian packages you should source the ros2 environment before running these steps:
+If ROS 2 is installed using debian packages you should source the ROS 2 environment before running these steps:

 .. code-block:: bash